Sensitivity of binary pulsar timing to spin-0 and spin-1 ultralight dark matter: Statistical methodology

 while in the case of circular orbits (ELL1 model),

 To simplify notation, we define a vector $\mathbf{\delta S}$ containing the model parameter residuals that can be measured in both the BT and ELL1 models.
 Specifically, we have

 We now assume that observations are performed at regular time intervals, with a cadence (number of measurements per time interval) $\dot{n}$ over a duration $d$, under the condition $P_b \ll d \ll T_{\mathrm{obs}}$, where $P_b$ is the orbital period and $T_{\mathrm{obs}}$ the total observation time.
+Here $d$ is the length of the sub-intervals into which $T_{\mathrm{obs}}$ is partitioned for our method (each containing $\dot n d$ TOAs).\footnote{Do not confuse $d$ with the per-session integration time used to build a single pulse profile.} The condition $d \ll T_{\mathrm{obs}}$ ensures a large number of intervals over the full observation time, while $d$ itself cancels in the final sensitivity (Sec. \ref{sec: marginalizacion}).
 Furthermore, we assume that each observation has constant variance $\epsilon^2$ and zero covariance.
+In each interval of length $d$, the $\chi^2$ is minimized for the $\dot{n} d$ observations performed in that interval, obtaining an equation of the form